joe-niland/boxstarter-salt/readme.md

 cinst Boxstarter -y
 ```

-If you are using Sublime Text, I've created a [Sublime Build System for BoxStarter](https://github.com/joe-niland/boxstarter-sublime-build).
+If you are using Sublime Text, I've created a [Sublime Build System for BoxStarter](https://github.com/joe-niland/boxstarter-sublime-build) which automates the above.

 Usage
 ========